frittinger/url-shortener/README.md

 - frontend is a basic react template with a simple form
 - packaging into docker container would be useful for deployment
 - superficial request mapping "/s" is needed to use default serving of static resources of spring boot
+- used ShortUrl for persistence and web layer

 ## Design considerations